QuickLogic-Corp/qorc-sdk/quickstart.rst

 - QuickLogic FPGA Build Toolchain

 - QuickLogic TinyFPGA-Programmer-Application

+- Minimal set of submodules in qorc-sdk repo

 Alternatively, each of the components can be setup manually using the **"Manual Setup"** below.